ashsajal1/slides-content/notes/reactjs/useState-5-dont.md

-Here are five one-line "do not" slides with code examples:

 1. **Do not expect immediate state changes - the set function only updates for the next render**
 ```javascript
 setCount(count + 1);